Our Lady of Kibeho: Interpretation

 The visions may be regarded as an ominous foreshadowing of the Rwandan genocide, and particularly the second Kibeho massacre in 1995.
-The school where the visions occurred became a place of slaughter during the Genocide, as dozens of children were shot and hacked to death by Hutu terrorists.
-The visionaries had either managed to flee the violence or were among the casualties.
+The school where the visions occurred became a place of slaughter during the Genocide, as dozens of children were shot and hacked to death by Hutu militants.

 Church approval

+At the time of the apparitions, two separate investigation commissions were established by Bishop Jean Baptiste Gahamanyi, the Bishop of the Diocese of Butare to which Kibeho belonged at the time: a medical commission, on March 20th, 1982 and a theological commission, on May 14th, 1982.

-Augustin Misago, the Bishop of Gikongoro, approved public devotion linked to the apparitions on 15 August 1988 (the Solemnity of the Assumption of Mary) and declared their authenticity on 29 June 2001.
-He was accused in 1999 of involvement in the Rwandan Genocide, and acquitted on 24 June of the following year.
-As early as 1982, an earlier bishop of the diocese, Bishop Jean Baptiste Gahamanyi, already authorized public devotion.
+On August 15, 1988, day of the Solemnity of the Assumption of Mary, Augustin Misago, the Bishop of Gikongoro, approved public devotion linked to the apparitions.

+On June 29, 2001, Bishop Misago officially declared their authenticity.
+This is the first Vatican-approved Marian apparition that took place on the African continent.
+Augustin was later accused in 1999 of involvement in the Rwandan Genocide, and acquitted on June 24 of the following year.
 On July 2, 2001, the Holy See also released the declaration of Bishop Augustin Misago of Gikongoro approving the apparitions.

 The feast day of Our Lady of Kibeho is on November 28, the anniversary of the first apparition to Alphonsine Mumureke in 1981.

 Marian shrine

-The Marian sanctuary at Kibeho was named "Shrine of Our Lady of Sorrows" in 1992.
-The first stone was laid on 28 November 1992.
+The Marian sanctuary at Kibeho was first named "Shrine of Our Lady of Sorrows" in 1992.
+The first stone was laid on November 28, 1992.

 In a 2003 agreement between the local ordinary and the Society of the Catholic Apostolate (Pallotines), the rectorate of the Shrine of Our Lady of Kibeho is entrusted to the Pallotine Fathers.
 The rector is appointed by the local bishop and the Regional Pallottine Rector.